Fire and rescue services

 Hong Kong and Macau are Special Administrative Regions (SAR).
 They have separate visa and entry rules to mainland China.

-If you're planning to leave mainland China to visit Hong Kong or Macau, you may need a new Chinese visa to re-enter mainland China.
-Get the right visa before you leave Australia.
+If you plan to leave mainland China to visit Hong Kong or Macau, you may need a new Chinese visa to re-enter mainland China.
+Get the correct visa before you leave Australia.

 If you've visited China before, authorities may deny you a visa-on-arrival if you can't show your previous China visa.